grafana/mimir/docs/sources/operating-grafana-mimir/horizontal-scaling.md

       ```
 1. Scale down one ingester at a time:
    1. Invoke the `/ingester/shutdown` API endpoint on the ingester to terminate.
-   1. Wait until the API endpoint call has successfully returned.
+   1. Wait until the API endpoint call has successfully returned and the ingester logged "finished flushing and shipping TSDB blocks".
    1. Send a `SIGINT` or `SIGTERM` signal to the process of the ingester to terminate.
    1. Wait 10 minutes before proceeding with the next ingester.
+The temporarily configuration applied guarantees newly uploaded blocks are available for querying within 10 minutes.
 1. Wait until the originally configured `-querier.query-store-after` period of time has elapsed since when all ingesters have been shutdown.
 1. Revert the temporarily configuration changes done at the beginning of the scale down procedure.